Equestrian events at the 2016 Summer Olympics: Jumping

 A country might have sent up to four riders if it had qualified for the team competition.
 Similar to dressage, teams of four riders were qualified at either the World Equestrian Games (WEG) or through a regional competition.
 The WEG awarded five spots, the regions nine (Americas: two, Europe: four, Asia: two, Africa and the Middle East: one), and the hosts (Brazil).
 For the individual competition, a total of 75 spots was allocated as follows: 60 from the above teams the rest regional or through rankings.

 Eventing

 A country might have sent up to four riders if it had qualified for the team competition.
 Similar to dressage, teams of four riders were qualified at either the WEG, a regional competition, or through a composite spot.
 The WEG awarded six spots, the regions seven (America: one, Europe: two, Asia, Africa and Oceania: one), the hosts (Brazil).
 For the individual competition, a total of 65 spots was allocated as follows: 44 from the above teams, 7 through regional competitions and 14 through the world rankings.

 Participating

 Participating nations

 43 nations qualified.
 Chinese Taipei, Dominican Republic, Palestine, Qatar and Zimbabwe made their Olympic debuts in equestrian events.

-Officials

-Appointment of officials was as follows: